max-mapper/art-of-node/readme.md

 ### Stream Adventure

 [stream-adventure](https://github.com/substack/stream-adventure) by @substack is an interactive command line stream tutorial.
-You can install it with NPM:
+You can install it with npm:

 ```
 # install